 - If housing prices rise, you will be need more cash to get your foot in the door with the down payment and closing costs, which could possibly interfere with the capital needed to accomplish your credit enhancement plan.

 Generally, if you have the ability to improve your credit score by strategically paying down specific debts that should earn you some credit score improvement.
-And as you do go through this process, it can help to track your progress – you can get two free credit scores, updated monthly, on Credit.com.
+And as you do go through this process, it can help to track your progress – you can get two free credit scores, updated every 14 days, on Credit.com.

 That said, it’s always best to quantify the exact amount of ‘benefit’ to avoid throwing good money after bad.
 Often enough, the reward for increasing your credit score may not be as big as you may think.
 Do your research, get the facts, and then decide.